BPGC-Caboodle/bpgc-cse/README.md

 ## How do I contribute?
 Just send a PR :)
 PS: (A sensilbe one please)

+## Practices
+Website is made using minimal use of external frameworks to for easy and wider contribution as well as speed.